Originally posted: May 23, 2019

-I am an independent advocate with a focus on childhood lead poisoning prevention.
+Introduction: I am an advocate with a focus on childhood lead poisoning prevention.
 I do independent consumer goods testing for toxicants (specifically heavy metals including Lead, Mercury, Cadmium, Arsenic and Antimony), using XRF technology.
 XRF instrumentation is the same type of testing used by the U.S. Consumer Product Safety Commission (CPSC) to screen consumer goods for heavy metals.
 To learn more about the testing I do and report here on this website, click here.
-This is just one of my posts with the test results for a vintage Tupperware item that ended up being positive for high levels of toxicants.
+This is just one of my posts with the test results for a vintage Tupperware item that I tested which ended up being positive for high levels of toxicants.
 To see more of the vintage Tupperware items I have tested, please click this link.

 What year was the cup discussed in this post made?